SmartPack/SmartPack.github.io/pages/donations.md

 <h3 style="color: blue">Some other ways to support my projects includes, but not limited to</h3>

 * Rate or/and review my applications in Google Play (It's free)!
-* Help me to transalte one my applications to your local language
+* Help me to translate my applications into your local language (or improve existing translations).
-* Share good words about my work with others (family, friends, and other enthusiastic android users)
+* Share good words about my work with others (family, friends, and other enthusiastic android users).

 <h3 style="color: blue">List of actively maintained android applications that are now available in Google Play or/and F-Droid</h3>